-First seen in the online dating world, “ghosting” is abruptly ending communication with someone without notification or explanation.
+First seen in the online dating world, ghosting in the workplace is abruptly ending communication with someone without notification or explanation.
 As rude and inconsiderate as it is, it’s happening with more and more regularity in places outside of dating.

 Companies across the United States are reporting that candidates, new hires, and current employees are ghosting them, leading to a significant business disruption.